 Many apps now have the option to save to Files.
 It is a step in the right direction for a centralised organisation system for the iPad.
 Hopefully, in the future, we can automate it.
-But even now, you can access all your notes in one place now; you just need to get into the habit of saving all the changes you make and replacing your old notes with the new ones.
+But even now, you can access all your notes in one place now; you just need to get into the habit of saving all the changes you make and replacing your old notes with new ones.

 PDF Expert 7 has managed to integrate very well with the Files.
 When you markup your PDF in Files or edit them in PDF Expert, your changes are saved the moment you close either app.
 Everything in the app is accessible in Files and vice versa.
 It is the kind of integration we hope to see across all the document-creating apps in iPadOS.

 I am using the Adata UC350 USB 3.1/Type-C for transferring data on my iPad.
 I mostly use it to move audio recordings from my laptop to my iPad Pro when creating videos.
-When transferring Files from a USB to your iPad in Files, you don’t get notified when the transfer has completed.
+When transferring files from a USB to your iPad in Files, you don’t get notified when the transfer has been completed.
 Hopefully, they can come up with some way to show us the progress of our data transfer when using a flash disk.
 Besides that, USB support is welcome to support for the iPad.